What To Wear to a Bartending Interview

 Women

-• Solid colour top or blouse with an appropriate neckline
+• Solid colour top or blouse with an appropriate neckline or a collared shirt

-• Tailored pants in a neutral colour
+• Tailored pants in a neutral colour, preferably black.

 • Closed-toe shoes